-So in his early paintings, he employed decorative, fresco-like compositions, into which he injected an edge of menace approptiate to the times.
+Though his stay in Italy was cut short by the outbreak of the Second World War, Archer was still greatly influenced by the artistic tradition and appearance of the country.
+So in his early paintings, he employed decorative, fresco-like compositions, into which he injected an edge of menace appropriate to the times.
 The strategy now seems to parallel the contemporary Neo-Romantic approach of an artist like Michael Ayrton.

 Though Archer continued to use some kinds of printmaking, his essential development was as a painter with a breadth of vision.
-He harnessed his love of the intense colour of mediaeval stained glass in order to create visual abstractions of favourite works of music.
-But he worked concurrently in a figurative mode, depicting a range of musicians in performance, from orchestra to soloist, and sustaining an interest in landscape.
-Following his retirement from teaching in 1973, he returned to Eastbourne, where he continued to paint.
-The Royal Society of Painters in Water-Colours elected him as a member (ARWS 1971, RWS 1976) and mounted a retrospective of his work at the Bankside Gallery (1990).
-He died 31 March 1995.
+He harnessed his love of the intense colour of mediaeval stained glass and Byzantine mosaics in order to create visual abstractions of favourite works of music.
+However, he worked concurrently in a figurative mode, depicting a range of musicians in performance, from orchestra to soloist, and sustaining an interest in landscape.
+Regular visits to Italy, and a trip to Ghana in 1970, provided further inspiration.